hansdejong/Force-Based-Graph/README.md

 The inspiration for the FBG came from this [blog](http://blog.ivank.net/force-based-graph-drawing-in-as3.html).

 Of course it is scala code (you cannot mix Scala and Java as in JVM-Scala), but I  started by using a [Java to Scala converter](http://javatoscala.com/).
-Then I started to make it more scala-ish.
+Then I tried to make it more scala-ish.

 It is my first serious Scala.js experience, and my main conclusion is that it can be used very well to make applet-like programs.<br>
 In my opinion the value of easy browser-deployable GUI´s for Java and Scala is underestimated.
-The Java-applet occupied an very important niche for small applications exposing all kinds of creative and intellectual ideas, but now is essentially killed for security reasons.
+The Java-applet occupied a very important niche for small applications exposing all kinds of creative and intellectual ideas, but now it is essentially killed for security reasons.

 Most Scala(-js) tutorials are focussing on big web applications with server- and client side code.
 They also use nice but complicating tooling.
 But I experienced Scala.js (once setup, because that´s not really easy) as a lightweigt programming environment.
 I did not use jQuery, Node.js or Li Haoyi´s local webserver or Scalatags.
 Scala.js can fill the now empty Java-applet niche, but it requires programming in pure Scala.